 "We were told of this place by a Porto businessman.
 Sight unseen, we showed up.
 WOW!
 What an awesome place......so very lovingly (and accurately) restored to its historic splendor.
 The public rooms are spectacular.
 The guest rooms are actually in a restored/redone mill building next door/attached to the palace building.
 We had a "room with a view" to die for.....the property sits on the Douro River, and our view was riverfront.
 Food was great, too.
 Wonderful spread laid out for breakfast each morning.
 Staff is excellent....Suzanna took the time to personally show me points of interest and mark them on a map for me.
 Rooms are a little smallish, but very chic.
 Wireless in room and free.
 Outdoor infinity pool, indoor pool, sauna, steam...all included.
 Quality throughout this place!
 I HIGHLY recommend this hotel!"

-- Travel date: Sat 25th of September 2010
+- Travel date: 25th September 2010

 "We felt lucky to have booked at this hotel.
 When we first arrived in OPorto the main tourist area of OPorto was not what we expected, so a hotel in that area would not have been our preference.
 The location of this hotel, with a beautiful pool and nice sized rooms right on the river was worth the taxi fares.
 The staff were helpful with advice on where to go, and kindly organised a recommended guided tour of the Douro Valley by car (some of the river cruises in July looked like they were packed to the rafters going by the view of them from our room).
 The deserts in the hotel restaurant were to die for, and the breakfasts were very nice.
 Whilst our room had excellent fittings and nicely furnished, it was all wall to wall dark mustard colour which was was easy to leave behind.
 A really enjoyable stay."

 - Travel date: 26th August 2010

 Peaceful stay in a very well restored historical building

 "Overall a very nice experience.
 Great old building, nice, modern, big and well appointed rooms.
 The service is below what you expect in a hotel of this category though.
 This should be reviewed if the hotel wants to keep a high standard.
 The staff was very friendly although insecure and lacked experience.
 We ordered some cocktails at the bar but there were some ingredients missing (such as bacardi rum!) which is not acceptable.
 But we could have been offered other cocktails for free, for example.
 For the beauty of the palace and the big rooms it deserves a 5 star in the hope that il will work on the shortcomings."

 - Travel date: 25th August 2010

 Impressive renovation by River Douro but awful service